 “In a nutshell, be kind and respectful, smile, work hard, don’t walk on others’ toes, and know what you’re picking – which I have no tips for – you just get it or you don’t!”

-– Kirby from DEAD UNION
+– Kirby from @DEAD UNION

 When excess inventory doesn’t sell, it goes to heaven, a.k.a. deadstock storage.
 These are the holy grail of inventory discoveries for vintage t-shirt vendors.
 I’ve been lucky enough to find a few quantities of deadstock inventory in my day.
 Both were deals I made with one-time merchandise managers for artists in the 1980s.
 Both had garages filled with boxes of t-shirts.
 Sometimes they would be paid a bonus in remaining inventory, other times the shirts were bootlegs they confiscated from parking lot vendors.
 I can’t really offer any advice as to landing one of these gems, as in each case, for me, it was mostly just luck.
-But if you have any connections in the music merchandising world, or a relative who was connected to a record store or particular artist back in the day – it’s worth a phone call.
+But if you have any connections in the music or movie merchandising world, or have a relative who was connected to a record store, comic book store, or particular artist back in the day – it’s worth a phone call.
 They might know a guy, who knows a guy, with a garage…